-Note that when packages are nested using AC_CONFIG_SUBDIRS (see Section 6.4 [Sub-packages], page 28), then '\$(distdir)' and '\$(top_distdir)' are relative to the package where 'make dist' was run, not to any sub-packages involved.
+Note that when packages are nested using AC_CONFIG_SUBDIRS (see Section 7.4 [Subpackages], page 49), then '\$(distdir)' and '\$(top_distdir)' are relative to the package where 'make dist' was run, not to any sub-packages involved.

-13.4 Checking the distribution
+14.4 Checking the distribution

-Automake also generates a distcheck rule that can be of help to ensure that a given distribution will actually work. distcheck makes a distribution, then tries to do a VPATH build, run the test suite, and finally make another tarfile to ensure the distribution is selfcontained.
+Automake also generates a distcheck rule that can be of help to ensure that a given distribution will actually work. distcheck makes a distribution, then tries to do a VPATH build (see Section 2.2.6 [VPATH Builds], page 6), run the test suite, and finally make another tarball to ensure the distribution is self-contained.